Get E-Book

 speed: 2400,

-The word "logical" is important.
-On a machine with 8 physical cores and hyperthreading enabled, os.cpus() returns 16 entries because each physical core exposes two hardware threads.
-The kernel schedules work onto those hardware threads as separate logical CPUs, even though pairs of them share execution resources.
-If you are trying to estimate physical core count, os.cpus().length overcounts on hyperthreaded machines.
+The word "logical" is doing real work here.
+A machine with 8 physical cores and hyperthreading can report 16 logical CPUs.
+The OS schedules work onto those 16 hardware threads, even though pairs of them share execution resources on the same physical core.

-Apple Silicon has a different shape.
-M-series chips report performance cores and efficiency cores individually, but they do not use hyperthreading.
-An M1 Pro with 8 performance cores and 2 efficiency cores returns 10 entries.
-The array still represents logical CPUs, but the mapping back to physical hardware is not the same as on a hyperthreaded x86 machine.
+Apple Silicon has its own layout.
+M-series chips have performance cores and efficiency cores, and they do not use hyperthreading.
+An M1 Pro with 8 performance cores and 2 efficiency cores reports 10 entries.
+The array still contains logical CPUs, but the hardware behind those entries is different from a hyperthreaded x86 machine.

 Calculating CPU Usage